 When to see a doctor

-Specifically, you may benefit from professional help if you:
+Specifically, you may benefit from professional help if, over time, you continue to:

 - Have thoughts of guilt or self-blame